 There are some exceptions.
-Expenses that do not apply to the out-of-pocket maximum are:
+Expenses that do not apply toward the out-of-pocket maximum are:

 - Charges above the allowed amount - · Charges not covered by the plan - Your cost shares for services of out-of-network providers.
 However, benefits that always apply in-network cost shares, like the Emergency Room benefit, will apply toward the out-of-pocket maximum. - Your cost shares for covered drugs purchased from out-of-network pharmacies. - Copays for exams covered under the Hearing Exams benefit - The penalty for not requesting prior authorization when needed.
-See Prior Authorization in the Care Management section of this booklet.
+See Prior Authorization in Care Management of this booklet.